JmThrCreator/kh-notice-board/README.md

 ## Windows Setup

-1. Install python (you can use the Microsoft Store on Windows).
+1. Install python (you can use the Microsoft Store).

 2. Enter into the notice board directory in the command line.